Alabama

 Investment Priorities

-In Fiscal Year 2023, ARC and the Alabama Department of Economic and Community Affairs partnered on the following investments and projects.
+In FY 2025, ARC and the Alabama Department of Economic and Community Affairs partnered on the following investments and projects.

 Community Infrastructure